Performance Comparison of Joint Delay-Doppler Estimation Algorithms: Measurement Data

 \subsection{Measurement Setup}

 \Cref{fig:3-meas_setup} depicts the measurement setup, which was originally introduced in~\cite{Schwind.2020}.
 Two metallic spheres (red circles) are mounted on a metal rod attached to a motor~(+).
 Both \gls{tx} and \gls{rx} include horn antennas.
 The bistatic measurement angle~$\delta$ spans between the \gls{tx}, the turntable center, and the \gls{rx}.
 This angle can be freely varied between~\qty{0}{\degree} and~\qty{360}{\degree}.
 Under these rotations, three different radar scenarios emerge from the setup---backward scattering~($\delta \approx \qty{0}{\degree}$), forward scattering~($\delta \approx \qty{180}{\degree}$), and bistatic scattering.
 In addition, the measurement setup records Cartesian coordinates of \gls{tx}, \gls{rx}, and both sphere center points.
-Under the assumption that the diameter of the spheres is negligible, this setup enables a precise calculation of the theoretical propagation parameters---delay and Doppler---for the rotating targets.
+Under the assumption that the diameters of the spheres are negligible, this setup enables precise calculation of the theoretical propagation parameters---namely delay and Doppler---for the rotating targets.
 The equations for these calculations can be found in~\cite{Schwind.2020}.